What is sleepwalking? Is it dangerous? How does it happen? What should I do if I experience it?

 This condition can be dangerous, as sleepwalkers may unknowingly walk into traffic or fall stairs and injure themselves.
 In severe cases, sleepwalkers have even been known to attack their family members while they are asleep.

-According to sleep experts, between 1% and 15% of the general public suffer from sleepwalking.
+According to AASM, up to 4% of the general public suffer from sleepwalking.
 Children, especially those between the ages of three and seven, are more likely to have it than adults.

 It is quite unusual for sleepwalking to continue into adulthood.
 Sleep deprivation makes it more likely that you will sleepwalk.